dalvsmerk/bare-metal-button-blink/README.md

-# Demo: Bare-metal programming of Arduino
+# Bare-metal programming of Arduino: blink on button click

 ## Prerequisites